About Stomach Cancer

 - Cancer has spread to nearby lymph nodes near the tumor, or to the muscularis, or to serosal.

 - Cancer has spread to the nearby lymph nodes near the tumor, the muscularis, and the serosal, and it has invaded the organs next to the stomach.

 About Alternative Therapy/Natural Treatment Stomach Cancer

-Treatment for stomach cancer typically requires subtotal gastrectomy (removal of part of stomach) or total gastrectomy (removal of whole stomach), chemotherapy, radiation therapy, targeted therapy and medication to reduce potential recurrent gastric cancer.
+Treatment for stomach/gastric cancer typically requires subtotal gastrectomy (removal of part of stomach) or total gastrectomy (removal of whole stomach), chemotherapy, radiation therapy, targeted therapy and medication to reduce potential recurrent gastric cancer.
 It may also require chemoradiation treatment which is a combination of both chemotherapy and radiation therapy.
 While these treatments can be effective, they can also come with difficult side effects that can be tiring for you and challenging for your immune system, making it harder to fight off the disease.
-Alternative treatments offer natural solutions to maintain recovery while regulating side effects from more traditional treatments.
+Stomach cancer alternative treatments offer natural solutions to maintain recovery while regulating side effects from more traditional cancer care.

-Immunity Therapy Center offers a wide range of cancer care alternative, natural treatments for gastric cancer patients.
+Immunity Therapy Center offers a wide range of cancer care alternatives and natural treatments for gastric cancer patients.
 Our team is dedicated to creating a personalized cancer diagnosis and treatment plan based on your health and cancer progression.
-We treat you like a person and want to build a positive relationship through every step of the treatment process.
+We treat you like a person, not just a patient, and want to build a positive relationship through every step of the treatment process.
 If you want to learn more about stomach cancer alternative treatment or would like to schedule a free consultation, please contact us today.

 Leabu, M. NCBI.
 Interstitial Cells of Cajal and gastrointestinal stromal tumor.
 (2006). https://www.ncbi.nlm.nih.gov/pubmed/17125601